AaltoSciComp/scicomp-docs/aalto/zulip-instructors.rst

     MyCourses?

-* Create your channels ("streams") before your students join, and make the important ones default streams, so that everyone will be subscribed (the "join stream" is not obvious once you get to hundreds of people!)
+* Create your channels ("streams") before your students join, and make the important ones default streams (this is done under "Manage organization"), so that everyone will be subscribed (the "join stream" is not obvious once you get to hundreds of people!)

   * If you do create a new default stream later, use the "clone subscribers" option to clone from another default stream, so that